Deep Learning for Micro-expression Recognition: A Survey: Inputs

-Since the MEs have low intensity, short duration and limited data, it is challenging to recognize MEs based on DL and the MER performance varies with different inputs.
-In this section, we describe the various ME inputs and conclude their strengths and shortcomings.
+Since the MEs have low intensity, short duration, and limited data, it is challenging to recognize MEs based on DL and the MER performance varies with different inputs.
+In this section, we describe the various ME inputs and summarize their strengths and shortcomings, as shown in Table \ref{tab:input}.

-\subsection{Static image}
+\subsubsection{Static image}

-For facial expression recognition, a large volume of existing studies are conducted on static images without temporal information due to the availability of the massive facial images online and the convenience of data processing.
-Considering the strength of static image, some researchers~\cite{Liong2016,li2018can,van2019capsulenet} exploblack the MER based on the apex frame with the largest intensity facial movement among all frames.
-Li et. al \cite{li2018can} studied the contribution of the apex frame and proposed MER with DL based on the single apex frame and achieved comparable results with hand-crafted features based on ME clips~\cite{TIPcolor2018, Huang2016Spontaneous, Zhao2007LBP}.
-The experimental results demonstrate that DL can achieve good performance of MER with the apex frame.
-Furthermore, the research of Sun et al. \cite{sun2020dynamic} showed that the apex frame based methods can effectively utilize the massive static images in macro-expression databases \cite{sun2020dynamic} and obtain better performance than onset-apex-offset sequence and the whole video.
+For FER, a large volume of existing studies are conducted on static images without temporal information due to the availability of the massive facial images online and the convenience of data processing.
+Inspired by efficient FER with static images, some researchers~\cite{li2018can,van2019capsulenet} explored the MER based on the apex frame with the largest intensity of facial movement among all frames (See Fig.~\ref{fig:opticalflow} (a)).
+Li~\etal~\cite{li2020joint} studied the contribution of the apex frame and verified that DL can achieve good MER performance with the single apex frame.
+Furthermore, the research of Sun~\etal~ \cite{sun2020dynamic} showed that the apex frame-based methods can effectively utilize the massive static images in macro-expression databases \cite{sun2020dynamic} and obtain better performance than onset-apex-offset sequences and the whole videos.